 Often these characters are either long lost ex-military or scientist working on the latest Phlebotinum.

-Related to Crouching Moron, Hidden Badass, but the character isn't bumbling or otherwise incompetent, they're just not specifically competent in the situation in question.
-Sometimes can also be a Badass Bookworm (see the first quote for this page).
+Related to Crouching Moron, Hidden Badass, but the characters aren’t bumbling or otherwise incompetent, they're just not specifically competent or trained in the situation in question.
+Sometimes can also be a Badass Bookworm, and most commonly a Badass Normal.
 The Right Man is often The Only One who can save the day, for whatever reason.
-If not the protagonist, they may be a Badass Bystander.
+If not the protagonist, this character may be a Badass Bystander.

 Also see "Die Hard" on an X. A type of Action Survivor.
 On the TV Tropes power scale, these usually rate as Muggle Weight or Iron Weight.
 Compare Falling into the Cockpit, Stumbled Into the Plot and It Began with a Twist of Fate, and compare/contrast Unlikely Hero, Heroic Bystander, Badass Bystander and Spanner in the Works.

-The essential premise behind John McClane of Die Hard.
+- The essential premise behind John McClane of Die Hard.
 Except for the third movie, he always stumbled into a position to not only kick ass but save the day, but if not he would be okay with someone else doing it.
 He says so repeatedly.
 Die Hard 2 had the tag line, "John McClane is back in the wrong place at the wrong time!"
 While he is a policeman (though always off-duty when the actual excitement happens), he is not a trained counter-terror expert or anything.
 A line in one of the trailers for the second movie, unused because Trailers Always Lie, has McClane himself lampshading his situation.
 As he is running through the tunnels under Dulles Airport, he pauses for a seconds and mutters, "How can the same shit happen to the same guy, twice" and then runs off again.

-Stanley Goodspeed in The Rock is an FBI biochemist with no field training, and the only man who can disable a set of nerve bombs.
-He's forced to take the Action Movie Guy role, when all the other soldiers end up dead.note On the other hand he does have Sean Connery to help him...
+- Stanley Goodspeed in The Rock is an FBI biochemist with no field training, and the only man who can disable a set of nerve bombs.
+He's forced to take the Action Movie Guy role, when all the other soldiers end up dead.note

 Father Brown: One can sometimes do good by being the right person in the wrong place.